simplycubed/deploy-cloudrun/README.md

 # deploy-cloudrun

+## NOTE

+> This GitHub Action is being used as a workaround until the following PR is merged: [feat: enable using Cloud Run Job](https://github.com/google-github-actions/deploy-cloudrun/pull/422).
+It is recommended to use the [official Google deploy-cloudrun GitHub Action](https://github.com/google-github-actions/deploy-cloudrun).

 The `deploy-cloudrun` GitHub Action deploys to Google [Cloud Run][cloud-run].
 It can deploy a container image or from source, and the resulting service URL is available as a GitHub Actions output for use in future steps.